OwainJ/UmbracoDocs/17/umbraco-cms/fundamentals/data/defining-content/README.md

 #### Property descriptions

-The description of the property is not necessary, but it´s a best practice as it guides the editor to use the property correctly.
+The description of the property is not necessary, but itÂ´s a best practice as it guides the editor to use the property correctly.
 The property description supports some markdown and one custom collapse syntax:

 <details>